Duffield Hall

 Smith extensively restored and improved the house creating the present mansion of three storeys and five gabled bays.

 From 1908 until 1970 the house and estate were occupied by St Ronan's School.
 By 1928 it was a girls school only and in the 1960s there were 120 boarders and day-students enrolled.
 The school closed in 1970 and in 1977 the property was acquired by the Derbyshire Building Society for whom it was restored and extended by architects George Grey and Partners.
 The adjoining estate was sold for the St Ronans Road residential development.

-In 2013 planning permission was granted for a change of use to a single dwelling house, (B1 Office to C3 Residential) demolition of later additions and a new build of Bungalows and Courtyard Houses.
+In 2013 planning permission was granted for a change of use to a single dwelling house, demolition of later additions and a new build of bungalows and courtyard houses.